learn-co-curriculum/dsc-lineq-numpy-codealong/README.md

 And there we have it, our answer.

-## Solve a System of Equations with Matrix Algebra.
+## Solve a system of equations with matrix algebra

-Now that you know everything about converting a simple real world problem into matrix format, and steps to solve the problem, let's try it out with the apples and bananas problem from very first lesson. let's give a quick recap of the problem:
+Now that you know everything about converting a simple real world problem into matrix format, and steps to solve the problem, let's try it out with the apples and bananas problem:

 Let's say you go to a market and buy 2 apples and 1 banana.
 For this you end up paying 35 pence.
 If you denote apples by $a$ and bananas by $b$, the relationship between bought items bought and price paid can be written down as:

 $2a + b = 35$  - (Eq.
 A)